amysyk/meal-prep-assistant/meal-prep-assistant.md

 # Recipe database
-The meal recipes come from a bank of over 130 meals.
-Ignore meal dates.
-The most relevant meals for user question are included below.
+The meal recipes come from a database of over 130 meals.
+The following mapping lists all knowns meals and database files that their recipes are stored in.